tytydraco/yessleep/out/Im_a_Senior_Officer_in_Polands_Central_Bureau_of_Investigation_One_strange_family_is_above_the_law_and_always_has_been__Prologue__Birth_of_the_Room_C.md

 Further Activity Restricted.
 THIS CASE IS NOT IN YOUR JURISDICTION.

 For a long second, none of us moved.
 Magda slowly turned her head toward me.
-Her bony fingers bony fingers, with bitten nails and unrestored green nail polish, hovered frozen above the keyboard.
+Her bony fingers, with bitten nails and unrestored green nail polish, hovered frozen above the keyboard.
 Her lips parted as if to speak, but nothing came out.
 The color had drained from her face.
 I felt it too, that pressure in the chest, like the air had thinned.
 As if someone had cracked open a vacuum and sucked all the oxygen out of the room.
 And then, finally, in a whisper barely audible over the hum of the monitors, Magda said the words we were all thinking.

 It’s her.
 It came from above.
-From someone we couldn’t se From the one person in Poland who could kill an operation like Świetlik with a single phone call.
+From someone we couldn’t se From the one person in Poland who could kill an operation like Skylight with a single phone call.

 The Matriarch.